 Magna Announces 2023 Annual Meeting Results

-/EIN News/ -- AURORA, Ontario, May 11, 2023 (GLOBE NEWSWIRE) -- Magna International Inc. (TSX: MG; NYSE: MGA) today announced voting results from its 2023 annual meeting of shareholders held on May 11, 2023.
+AURORA, Ontario, May 11, 2023 (GLOBE NEWSWIRE) -- Magna International Inc. MGMGA today announced voting results from its 2023 annual meeting of shareholders held on May 11, 2023.
 A total of 226,558,449 Common Shares or 79.18% of our issued and outstanding Common Shares were represented in person or by proxy at the meeting.
 Shareholders voted in favour of each item of business, as follows:

 a.
 Election of Directors